How to Optimise Your Google My Business Listing07/02/2020 | Digital Marketing | 15 minutes

 Tip: With Name, Address and Phone Number (NAP) being key details in Google trusting you are who you say you are, it’s imperative to get these consistent and correct.

 Tip: Getting the category correct is vitally important to when and for what searches your GMB listing is shown.
-Don't just choose the first relevant category you find, check out your competition and do some research into how your customers might be searching for your type of business.
-The primary category is the most important one to get right, it holds more ranking value and my determine the additional features your listing has available, such as services and products.
+Don’t just choose the first relevant category you find, check out your competition and do some research into how your customers might be searching for your type of business.
+The primary category is the most important one to get right, it holds more ranking value and may determine the additional features your listing has available, such as services and products.

 Simple right?
 You’ve now successfully set up your first GMB listing.
 But what do I do next I hear you ask?
 It’s all about the optimisation.

-Now you’ve set up your listing, we can look into some useful ways which you can optimise your profile and gain that slight advantage over your other local competition.
+Now you’ve set up your listing, we can look into some useful ways in which you can optimise your profile and gain that slight advantage over your other local competition.

 Receiving plenty of positive reviews will make your GMB listing glisten, so encourage your customers to provide you with reviews.
 In addition to receiving reviews make sure you are responding to the reviews too.
 Providing gratitude for a positive review will make the reviews stand out on your listing and also encourage others to leave reviews.
-Furthermore, responding to negative reviews will show potential customers that you take reviews seriously, and if you offer actions to correct any issues it will only highlight a high-level of customer service, which is paramount to most.
+Furthermore, responding to negative reviews will show potential customers that you take reviews seriously, and if you offer actions to correct any issues it will only highlight a high level of customer service, which is paramount to most.

 Adding products or services to your GMB listing will give viewers a complete understanding of what your company offers in a snapshot view.
 To do this select “Info” from the left menu of your GMB dashboard and scroll down until you reach the “Services” section.
 Click “Add or edit items”.
 However, it is important to note that not all GMB listings will have the option to add products or services.
 This is dependent on the industry that you select when setting up your listing, so this is something to bear in mind.